Monthly Archives: December 2021

 The technician will use tools such as Allen keys, a mini split adapter, HVAC gauges, and a vacuum pump.
 If not HVAC gauges, then your technician may utilize a micron gauge instead, but the tools are not interchangeable.

 The technician will begin by inspecting the tools they are bringing to the job to ensure they are in working order.
-The valves will include t
+The valves will include two

 In the summer, a window air conditioner in nearly every opening is a common sight in your home.
 Recently, you sat down and evaluated how much you’re spending on utilities.
 You can’t believe what electricity suckers all those window units can be!